 Waking up from a four-hour cardiac procedure, Amit Ghose, MD, felt disoriented and confused.
 “I asked: ‘Why am I not in Lansing, rounding on my patients,’” said the internist, a Michigan liaison for the AMA Senior Physicians Section who is in his 60s.

 A nurse, assuming Dr. Ghose was in pain, administered an opioid analgesic pain reliever.

 “The next thing I knew I was climbing the wall,” said Dr. Ghose, an alternate delegate for the Michigan State Medical Society and an AMA member.
 His delirium continued into the next day.
 Family asked him questions that he answered incorrectly.
 It took him two more days to shake off his symptoms.

 What Dr. Ghose experienced is not uncommon in older patients following a surgery.
-He and other presenters discussed anecdotes, causes and potential solutions during the AMA Senior Physicians Section-sponsored education session at the 2022 AMA Annual Meeting.
+He and other presenters discussed anecdotes, causes and potential solutions during an AMA Senior Physicians Section-sponsored education session.

 Post-operative delirium poses challenges and concerns to doctors and patients alike in the U.S. and worldwide, said Susana Vacas, MD, PhD, a neuroanesthesiologist at Massachusetts General Hospital and Harvard Medical School.

 Advances in surgery and anesthesia can improve function and quality of life for older patients.
 However, a potential risk to brain health exists, she said.
 Patients with perioperative neurocognitive disorders have a 7% higher risk of death in the first year after surgery, she said.

 Post-operative or prolonged delirium usually presents 24 to 72 hours after a surgical procedure, said Matthew D. Gold, MD, a neurologist and delegate of the AMA Organized Medical Staff Section.